[Beginner-Friendly] 8 Must-Read Project Management Books

 In our current day and age, information and knowledge are abundant.
 To learn something, all you have to do is take that first step—there is nothing stopping you from gaining new skills and perspectives, the world is your oyster!

-Besides books, if you are a creative, who is ready to start practicing project management, here are a couple of guidelines we have curated for your industry.
+Besides books, if you are a creative, who is ready to start practicing project management, here's a couple of guidelines we have curated for your industry.

 Author Bio